cityofaustin/atd-road-conditions/README.md

 ## Deployment

 These scripts are designed to be containerized within the included `Dockerfile`.
+Any push to the `production` branch will cause a new docker image to be built and pushed to Dockerhub with tags `production`, `latest`, and `staging`.
+(We tag with `staging` because our Airflow instance pulls images with the `staging` tag).

 `scape.py` is deployed on our primary Linux server.
 A `cron` task fires `bash_scripts/manage_container.sh` every minute to make sure the scraper container exists and is running.